 Select format

 In recent years, structural stone in buildings has experienced a renaissance.
 This book offers a critical look at what the choice of stone is doing to contemporary architecture, in terms of both practice and form.
 Building in Stone Today takes observations of professionals at work – architects, engineers, quarriers, builders but also clients and their advisors – as its point of departure.
 The themes it addresses are stone’s perceived novelty as a modern building material; the politics of its provenance; the logic of its supply; the expertise it calls upon; the labour involved in its extraction and assembly; its haptic qualities; and finally, its capacity to last.
 Assembling voices and commentaries from Spain, Switzerland and England, the book adopts a storytelling format.
 Drawing on several case studies, it places everyday situations in working with stone at its centre.
-Analog photographs by the author recall the embedded nature of the research behind the book.
+Illustrated with analogue photographs by the author.

 Pages: 304